Ghosts

 - Any gaps or limitations in the research Claude produces

 Be particularly wary of misinterpretation of complex sources, and note where corporate marketing or press releases are treated as authoritative.
-Spend some time looking through the ilnks it has collected to verify if you agree with how the chatbot has contextualized and synthesized the response.
+Spend some time looking through the links it has collected to verify whether you agree with how the chatbot has contextualized and synthesized the response.
 Did it answer your question, or start to, or did it stray from your topic?

 Discussion